jorgeFerreiraSilva/Loca-X/README.md

 ## Getting started

-The application is deployed at Heroku and you can access it anytime.
+The application is deployed at [Surge](http://locax.surge.sh/) and you can access it anytime.
-[LINK]

 You can search from itens by location (for now, only Brazilian states) and then by category or keywords.
 If you find a product you like, you can view the details and make a reservation.
 You can also create and ad and see who is interested in renting your product.